-The TEEP, is = 0.986 * 0.97 * (460/24*60) = ~0.306 (30.6%).
-This means that the company still has plenty of room to grow — even without acquiring new equipment or facilities.
+The company still has plenty of room to grow — even without acquiring new equipment or facilities.

-We see that he OEE gives you an idea of the maximum production capacity, whereas the TEEP is a good indicator of the scalability of your business.
+Note how the OEE gives you an idea of the maximum production capacity, whereas the TEEP is a good indicator of the scalability of your business.
 If you have a high OEE but a low TEEP, it’s time to consider extending shifts, creating a new shift (for example, at night) or start operating on weekends.

 What is OOE?

-We can’t end this article without mentioning OOE.
+OOE means Overall Operations Effectiveness.
 Again, the difference lies in how we calculate the availability of certain equipment.

 Interested in learning more?
 Check out our new Ultimate Guide to Preventive Maintenance .